Grandma's Gifts: Norma Ackison

 Norma Ackison, Emily Douglas's grandmother, was the last of twelve children to be born before her father died, leaving her mother to raise twelve children on her own during the Great Depression.
 Norma grew up in and around poverty until she married her husband Odell Ackison with whom she started a profitable business.
 Remembering the difficulties of being impoverished, she gave back to her community whenever she could while teaching her children and grandchildren the importance of giving.

 In 1989, Norma was diagnosed with breast and lung cancer.
-After her death in 1991, a then 9-year-old Emily Douglas started drives in her grandmother's name.
+After she died in 1991, a then 9-year-old Emily Douglas started driving in her grandmother's name.
 After two years, an organization formed and was named Grandma's Gifts in honor of Norma Ackison.

 Development

 Grandma's Gifts was started after a series of projects.
 In 1993, the group of projects prompted the start of a named organization which was when the name was chosen.
 In 2002, the organization began operating as a donor advise fund through The Columbus Foundation.
-In 2008, Grandma's Gifts became an incorporation In 2010 the organization's non-profit status as a 501(c)(3) organization was finalized.
+In 2008, Grandma's Gifts became incorporation In 2010 the organization's non-profit status as a 501(c)(3) organization was finalized.